dynamsoft-docs/capture-vision-docs/architecture/index.md

 ***Diagram 4: Intermediate Results Sharing***

-In the diagram, the assumptions are that all three tasks share stage 1 while *DDN* & *DBR* also share stage 2.
+The diagram above shows that all three tasks share stage 1 while *DDN* & *DBR* share stage 2.
 When the workflow starts running, the following may happen:

 1. The DDN task performs operations for all 3 stages;
 2. The DBR task directly uses results from the DDN task for stages 1 & 2 and only needs to perform an operation for stage 3;